ErikKalkoken/dhooks-lite/README.md

 This library provides following functionality:

 - Posting messages in Discord channels via webhooks (synchronous calls only)
-- Attaching Embeds to messages (optional)
+- Attaching Embeds to messages
-- Retrieve send reports from Discord (optional)
+- Retrieve send reports and from Discord
+- Retrieve HTTP status and headers from Discord, e.g. for implementing rate limit handling

 ## Examples